 - Nourish yourself at regular intervals

 Eat according to your hunger signals.
-Avoid skipping meals or “saving calories” even if you have a big event later that day—this might set you up for overeating.
-And a gentle reminder that one meal will not make you fat or unhealthy.
+Avoid skipping meals or “saving calories” even if you have a big event later that day—this might set you up for eating way past comfortable fullness.

 - Eat satisfying meals and snacks throughout the day

 By consistently eating foods that are satisfying, you reduce the need to eat beyond your body’s capacity, especially at special events.
 Your body will know (or begin to sense) that the next meal will also be good, so it’s easier to stop eating when you’re full.
 This is a crucial step in cultivating trust around food.

 Arriving at a party starving will set you up to gobble up the appetizers and may cut down your enjoyment of the entrees.
 If you notice you’re hungry an hour or two before an event, have a snack.
 This advice does not apply in circumstances where the appetizers are the star of the show.

 - At the main event, eat what looks appealing